HEOP Admissions and Financial Aid

 - Submit official or self-reported results from either the College Board SAT Reasoning Test OR the ACT Assessment Test.

 - A 24 or below on the ACT English or a 33 or below on the SAT Reading section.
 The SAT Reading section is out of 40, and is not the same as the Evidence-Based Reading and Writing score, which is out of 800.
+In accordance with Barnard's temporary test-optional policy, students applying for Fall 2022 or Fall 2023 admission do not need to submit standardized test scores to be eligible for HEOP.
+For more information, please see our Standardized Testing Policy webpage.

 - Your high school grade point average must be 85 or above.